-No. Companies like ZipRecruiter and Indeed are still an important resource in the hiring process.
+No. Companies like LinkedIn, ZipRecruiter, and Indeed are a resource in the hiring process.
 Think of eHire as an enabler allowing you the ability to quickly identify the best qualified and capable candidates that are worth your time.

 What does the eHire process assess?